Hvogu/data-BPMN/README.md

 <p align="left">
   <img src="images/userInput.png" width="300" alt="Some Text">
 </p>
-when the simulation reaches the datatask a popup will appear promting the user to fill in the input variables
+When the simulation reaches the datatask a popup will appear promting the user to fill in the input variables

 <p align="left">
   <img src="images/userInput2.png" width="300" alt="Some Text">